manuth/MarkdownConverter/README.md

 ## Settings
 This is a list of the most important settings.
 To see all of them, install the extension and have a look into the settings-dialogue of vscode.

+  - `markdownConverter.ChromiumArgs`:
+    Allows you to pass specific arguments to chromium for the conversion (such as `--no-sandbox` or `--disable-gpu`).
   - `markdownConverter.DestinationPattern`:
     Allows you to specify a pattern for resolving the destination-path.
 Following variables are substituted:
     - `${workspaceFolder}`: Either the path to the `workspace` or the directory which contains the document.